niima/gotlet/README.md

 - `--varsfile` **(optional)** Path to the variables file (optional, if not specified you have only environment variables to include).
 - `--envprefix` **(technically optional, logically, please provide a value)** Prefix for filtering which env variables to include. **(recommended if you're using environment variables for populating templates)**
 - `--output` **(optional)** Output file path, if a file name is not provided, the results will be printed in stdout.
+- `--stdout` **(optional)** If this flag is passed as an argument, the program will print the results in stdout as well, this flag may be used in combination with a file output, so you would have the results both in a file and the stdout.

 ## Example Command Line usage:
 ```